The travel industry is evolving so rapidly that new innovations are more akin to disruptions than advancements.

 Now, major airlines are testing technology that allows customers to check their bags from home.
 In 2013, British Airways were testing BagTag, a new at-home luggage tagging service.
 Meanwhile, German luggage manufacturer Rimowa has developed an electronically tagged suitcase and app that allows travelers to check their bag with their smartphone.
 Currently, the product is only compatible with Lufthansa.
 However, Rimowa is in the process of testing the technology with United, Condor, and Thomas Cook.
 Given the efficiency implications of this product, it is certain that this feature will enjoy the same uptake as mobile boarding passes.

 New innovations are changing the face of travel

-If one thing is certain, it is that technology is having a major impact on the future of the travel industry.
+It is certain that technology is having a major impact on the future of the travel industry.
 With new innovations transforming the customer journey, it is evident that the way we travel in 10 years time could be entirely different.
-Therefore, it is crucial that companies stay abreast of these new developments, ensuring they can continually deliver the customer their dream vacation, right now and in the future.
+Therefore, it is crucial that companies stay abreast of these new developments.
+That way, they can ensure they can continually deliver the customer their dream vacation, right now and in the future.